enchanted

 miter basin

-Miter Basin and The Miter
+Miter Basin and the Miter

 [photo courtsey of Victor-Hanson-Smith]